 Rental yield is an important factor that investors consider before purchasing a property, as it helps reveal the best investment opportunity.

-Imagine you have a property that is valued at $800,000 in a suburb with a 5% rental yield.
+Imagine you have a property valued at $800,000 in a suburb with a 5% rental yield.
 Your annual income will be $40k!
-So, the higher your rental yield, the more rental income you will receive.
+So, the more rental income you receive, the the higher your rental yield.

 Sydney’s Rental Yield